HOME

 The game drops you off as a nameless woman who's just moved to the ficticious town of Anchorhead, Massachusetts with her husband Michael.
 Michael has inherited a mansion there, from a family branch you've never heard of - we've played enough mystery IF to know where this is going, and the term "Massachusetts" immediately rings the Lovecraft bell, and the Lovecraft quote at the beginning of the game doesn't help much in dispersing that impression.
 Michael is a bit of a bookworm and went off to the local university to do stuff while we are supposed to pick up the mansion key and meet him at uni.

-From a game theory approach it's always a good idea to provide a "Explore and Advance" scenario to the player: Give him a game world to discover, then give him puzzles to solve in order to get on with the story.
+From a game theory approach it's always a good idea to provide an "Explore and Advance" scenario to the player: Give him (a slice of) a game world to discover, then give him puzzles to solve in order to get on with the story.
 Walkthroughwise Anchorhead rather follows an "Advance and Explore" approach, but since there's no time limit at the beginning, the first steps are totally up to the player, and Anchorhead shines right from the start: The city of Anchorhead expands before your feet, ready to be explored, and you have a simple and reasonable task on your todo list that starts right where you are.
 A conventional, yet convincing way to drop the player into the game.

 The intro